-The Armed Conflict Resolution and People’s Rights Project is housed at the University of California at Berkeley, at the Center for Nonprofit and Public Leadership at the Haas School of Business.
+The Armed Conflict Resolution and People’s Rights Project is housed at the University of California at Berkeley, at the Center for Social Sector Leadership at the Haas School of Business.
 This Project focuses on two different situations--internal armed conflict and mass social violence--to define steps in reparatory and transitional justice.
 Through study and capacity building, we contend with the condition of violence and the contested terrain of human rights, seeking to: Understand how people live with long-term suffering and ameliorate its effects; Define mechanisms for reparatory justice and psychosocial healing; Create an archive of artifacts to assist in the work of memorialization; and Identify opportunities for change.

 Scope: The Project is currently focused on South Asia.
 Armed conflict and social violence are extensive in several parts there and India serves as a case in point.
 The regions of Manipur, Jammu & Kashmir, and Chhattisgarh are differently but persistently affected by internal conflict, with conflict-related issues intermittently occurring in Punjab.
 Areas such as Gujarat and Odisha have been impacted by social and sectarian violence on minority communities in recent history.